Blue Zones - Longevity

 3. Wine at 5

 With the exception of Loma Linda (Seventh Day Adventists), most people in the Blue Zones consume alcohol regularly, but moderately.
 They typically enjoy 1 to 2 glasses of white or red wine per day, with food, and in the company of friends.
+This raises an interesting question: does wine dehydrate you?
+Our team has explored this topic to provide clarity and help you make informed choices about your alcohol consumption while striving for longevity.

 Connection